Pohjanmaa-class corvette: Armament

 Pohjanmaa-class corvettes will be armed with a single dual-purpose naval gun, surface-to-surface and surface-to-air missiles, anti-submarine torpedoes, naval mines, close-in weapon systems, and a decoy system.

 The forward-mounted Bofors 57 mm Mk3 dual-purpose main gun will be recycled from the Hamina-class missile boats.
 In addition, each Pohjanmaa-class corvette will be fitted with two Saab Trackfire remote controlled weapon stations for close-in self-defence and four Rheinmetall Multi Ammunition Softkill System (MASS) decoy launchers.

 The primary surface-to-surface armament of the Pohjanmaa class is the Gabriel 5 subsonic anti-ship missile.
 The latest version of Israel Aerospace Industries's anti-ship missile family was selected over Kongsberg's Naval Strike Missile, MBDA's Exocet, Boeing's Harpoon and Saab's RBS15.
 In Finnish Navy service, the missile system will be referred to as PTO 2020 (Pintatorjuntaohjus 2020, "surface defence missile").

-Against aerial targets, Pohjanmaa-class corvettes will be armed with Raytheon RIM-162 Evolved Seasparrow Missile (ESSM) surface-to-air missiles.
+Against aerial targets, Pohjanmaa-class corvettes will be armed with Raytheon RIM-162 Evolved Seasparrow Missile (ESSM) Block 2 surface-to-air missiles.
 Each vessel will be capable of carrying a total of 32 missiles quad-packed to eight Mark 41 Vertical Launching System silos.
 In Finnish Navy service, the system will be referred to as ITO 20 (Ilmatorjuntaohjus 20).

 For underwater warfare, the vessels will be fitted with Saab Torped 47 lightweight anti-submarine torpedoes.
 In addition, Pohjanmaa-class corvettes will be able to lay naval mines.

 Development and construction

 The initial development of the new surface combatants for the Finnish Navy began with a research and planning phase in 2008 and the Squadron 2020 project was officially launched in 2015.
 The 647.6 million euro shipbuilding contract was awarded to the Finnish shipbuilder Rauma Marine Constructions in September 2019.
 In November 2021, the shipyard announced that it would need from 6 to 12 months additional time to complete the design.
 As of June 2022, the estimated delay has reportedly increased to 14 to 18 months.

-According to the initial schedule, the construction of the four-strong class would be staggered over 2022–2025 and full operational status would be achieved in 2028.
-Due to delays, this has been postponed to 2029.
+The construction of the lead ship began on 30 October 2023 and the keel was laid on 11 April 2024.
+The hull was completed by February 2025.
+While the official launching ceremony was held on 21 May, the hull had already been moved from the construction building to the shipyard's graving dock using a submersible barge earlier that month.

+The construction of the second ship began on 9 October 2024 and the keel was laid on 8 May 2025.

+The construction of the third ship began on 26 August 2025.

+The first-of-class ship is supposed to begin its trials in 2026, followed by commissioning in 2027.
+The full construction run of the four vessels would be completed in 2029.